Paying for your course in monthly instalments

 Use of Your Personal Data

-In order to process your application, you will be asked to provide information about your personal, employment and financial situation.
-Deko share your personal data with their partner lenders so that they can make a decision about whether to offer you finance.
-Lenders perform a search with one or more Credit Reference Agencies to conduct their creditworthiness and affordability assessment to enable them to make their decision.
+To process your application, you will be asked to provide information about your personal, employment and financial situation.
+Omni Capital Retail Finance Limited will use your data to determine your finance offer.
+They will also perform a search with one or more Credit Reference Agencies to conduct checks for creditworthiness and any affordability assessments to help them make their decision.

 Legal information (FCA Disclaimer)